 Ubud, Bali (Approx $25/day)

 Ubud is a peaceful, budget-friendly haven surrounded by rice fields and temples.
 Villas and homestays offer luxury at low prices.
 Street food like nasi campur or satay is incredibly cheap.
-Wellness retreats, yoga classes, and scooter rentals all come at great value.
+Wellness retreats, yoga classes, and affordable cultural tours or nature excursions in Ubud all come at great value.
 For soulful travelers, it’s one of Bali’s top inexpensive places to travel.

 Tip: Book longer stays with guesthouses for deep discounts.